 Do not withhold Québec income tax from an employee's employment income if the employee has requested an exemption by checking box 20 on form TP-1015.3-V because he or she estimates that his or her total income from all sources for the year will not exceed the total of the following amounts:

-- the amount entered on line 10 of the form, multiplied by 1.25;
+- the amount entered on line 10 of the form;

 - the amount entered on line 19 of the form.